Home

 Storage

-Document and file storage abstractions, monitoring, behaviors and provider-based extensibility.
+Blob, document and file storage abstractions with monitoring, behaviors and provider-based extensibility.

 Presentation

-Minimal API endpoints, console commands, CORS, exception handling and Blazor application state support.
+Minimal API endpoints, console commands, dashboards, CORS, exception handling and Blazor application state support.

 Why not just plain ASP.NET Core + MediatR + EF Core?¶